UCAS-LukeMurdock/Personal-Finance-Program/README.md

 ## Contributors
 ---
 + Copilot - helped with debugging
 + MatPlotLib documentation - helped with graph stuff
++ The Internet - helped with details on how certain parts of Python work

 ## Author's Information
 ---